 - Personality/breed.
 Cats tend to be much more independent than dogs.
 Some are more independent than others and prefer to be left alone.
 Some breeds are more snuggly than others.
 For instance, Ragdoll cats are known for being physically affectionate and love to be held.

-Other Ways Cats Show Affection
+Other Ways Cats Like to Show Affection

 Just like people, different cats show affection in different ways.
 Here are some other ways cats like to show affection to their humans: